oliverius/logo/docs/part6.md

 ## A tale of two canvases

 The easiest way to make the turtle show differently when rotating is to make it a triangle.
 I know, it doesn't look like a turtle (and it won't in this tutorial though), but the old LOGO programs all have the turtle as a triangle because of the graphics limitations of the time.

-TODO show pic of LOGOSB or my LOGO in MSX

 Since we have a method to draw the turtle, we just need to modify that.
 I must confess that it took me a while to get the size correctly for this turtle but I got it in the end.